pvk-96/Journal/README.md

 Hello there,
-            Ignore this. this repository is only for my streak maintainance.
+            This repository is  my journal where I update my day to day journey of learning and creating.
             I chose to create this repository on 18th August 2025, when i realized that my longest GitHub Streak was broken on 16th Aug 2025 when I was "1" minute late and Github registered that as 17th's contribution instead of 16th.

 From now on,
-    I will be adding 1-3 lines in this repository daily.
+    I will be adding 1-3 lines in this repository daily, only about my journey and problems in that journey.
-# Just to maintain my streak...

 I Strongly suggest you check out my other repositories instead of this one.

+# August 2025

 19-08-2025: